Get a List of Time Tracking Records task.elapseditem.getlist

 Who can execute the method: any user

-The method returns a list of time spent records for a task.
+This method returns a list of time tracking records for a task.

 Method Parameters